Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - NEW FEATURE (Alban): Change the highlight method of the part (remove the ugly squares) and add options to customize the highlight value
 - NEW FEATURE (Alban): Move the grid origin with the mouse when the grid layer is selected
 - NEW FEATURE (Alex): Remember the window size.
+- NEW FEATURE (Richie): The grid step and rotation step could be saved in the preference of the application.
+- NEW FEATURE (Alban): Save even more UI status in the preference of the application (Part list visibility, size and position, paint color, toolbar and status bar visibility, split panel position)
 - NEW FEATURE (Didier): Add a configurable list of event in the a config file
 - BUGFIX (Alex): CRASH!
 In the XML loading code, when you load a part that has a different number of connection in the file and in the part library, you may crash.
 - BUGFIX (Thomas): A message box appears for the multiple selection key when switching the application to German language on a German Windows OS.